caseydunlap/MI-Campaign-Reporting/README.md

   - Docebo
   - Zoom
   - HubSpot

-Identifiers:
+### Identifiers
-  - For fields determined by a logical test, the federal tax number is used as the identifer.
+  - For fields determined by a logical test, the federal tax number is used as the identifier.

 ## Field Definitions
+### Fields
 PROVIDER_TAX_ID: Federal tax number associated with provider, as provided to HHaExchange by state counterparties.
 PROVIDER_NAME: Provider name, as provided to HHAeXchange by state counterparties.
 PROVIDER_NPI_NUMBER: Assigned Provider NPI number, as provided to HHAeXchange by state counterparties.